 - The meeting you’re on just isn’t that important.

-To avoid having messy personal space in their video background, many people use virtual backgrounds supplied by their video conferencing software.
+To avoid having a messy personal space in their video background, many people use virtual backgrounds supplied by their video conferencing software.
 However, virtual backgrounds sometimes have technical issues, and won’t necessarily solve the problem.
-Clutter has a simple fix: Just turn on your webcam and move any clutter that appears in the background outside the camera frame.
+(And could actually be more distracting.)
+Clutter has a simple fix: Turn on your webcam and move any clutter that appears in the background outside the camera frame.

 Having a window in your home office video background might not seem like a problem, but it is for one simple reason: Our webcams aren’t very smart.